bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+1).  .forEach will allow a callback function to change an array while .map returns a new array.

 2. Explain the difference between a callback and a higher order function.

+2).
+A higher order function takes in another function as an argument and returns a new function, a callback function is passed into another function.

 3. What is closure?

+3).
+Closure is when functions are nested within another function.
+They can access the outer function from within but cannot be invoked from outside the outer function.

 4. Describe the four rules of the 'this' keyword.

+4).
+The ‘this’ keyword is a pronoun taking the place of an object.
+If the ‘new’ keyword is used, it becomes a new object, if apply/call/bind is used, it becomes an argument, when dot notation is used, the object is on its left side, if it wasn’t invoked by other keywords it’s a global object.

 5. Why do we need super() in an extended class?

+5).
+Super() is used to indicate a child class and to call on the parent constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.